mateus-n00b/ndnSim_Scripts/README.md

 - For any question or hint, please, contact me: mateus.aluufc@gmail.com

-**I'm still working on this project, so if you have any questions just mail me :smile:.**
+**I'm still working on it, so if you have any question mail me :smile:.**